Connecting PostgreSQL and Snowflake for DSR Discovery: Edge-Case Debugging and Deterministic Pipeline Orchestration

 return json.dumps(pii_payload, cls=DSRSerializer, ensure_ascii=False)

-Schema validation rules must enforce strict column mapping contracts: VARCHAR lengths, NUMERIC precision, and TIMESTAMP timezone normalization.
+Schema validation must enforce strict column mapping contracts: VARCHAR lengths, NUMERIC precision, and TIMESTAMP timezone normalization.
 A deterministic compliance gate should run a pre-flight schema diff using catalog queries, halting the pipeline if drift exceeds a configurable threshold.

 def validate_schema_drift(pg_cur, sf_cur, table_name: str, max_drift_pct: float = 5.0):